highlightjs/highlight.js/docs/mode-reference.rst

 highlighted.

 Note: Internally, each regular expression in the array becomes a capture group inside a larger concatenated regex.
-If your regular expresions use capture groups (or references) they will be auto-magically renumerated so that they continue to work without any changes.
+If your regular expressions use capture groups (or references) they will be auto-magically renumerated so that they continue to work without any changes.